yas369/HarmonyAI/AI_Music_Composer_Build_Guide.md

 ### AI Composer (`/composer-ai`)
 - `app/main.py` exposes `/compose`, `/style-transfer`, and `/health` endpoints via FastAPI.
-- `app/generation.py` synthesizes deterministic melodies based on lyrics, emotion, and genre, exporting WAV, MIDI, and PDF files using `midiutil` and `reportlab`.
+- `app/generation.py` attempts to render audio with Hugging Face's `facebook/musicgen-small` model whenever a `HUGGINGFACE_TOKEN` is present, then falls back to the procedural synthesiser that still produces accompanying MIDI and PDF summaries.
 - Install dependencies with `pip install -r requirements.txt` and start the server with `uvicorn app.main:app --reload`.

 ### Frontend (`/frontend`)